elvines/codeexample/readme.md

     2. api/customer/subscription/update/dayIteration / {"subscription":{"id":1,"day_iteration":60}}
     3. api/customer/subscription/update/nextOrderDate / {"subscription":{"id":1}}

+18. Also check /recursive_categories.php file / It's a standalone class to handle tree like data structures such as categories

-18. I guess that's it.
+19. I guess that's it.
 Thank you for your time and I'm waiting for the review if you would like.